KamranAzeem/learn-letsencrypt/README.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 [root@jumpbox ~]#
 ```
+**Note:** It is better to revoke the certificate, which will delete it both from the web server, as well as the LetsEncrypt server.

 **Note:** During previous testing, certbot expanded the certificate of `cat.demo.wbitt.com` to include `dog` and `jumpbox` certificates.
 That is why you see this confusing certificate here.